czipperz/asert/README.md

 * ; and p	switched places (`p ; /` => `; p /`)
 * CapsLock makes DELETE.
 Shift CapsLock makes ESCAPE!

-The first two columns and the bottom row is still the same!
+The first two and the sixth columns and the bottom row is still the same!